 - Chorionic Villi: Two T-25 flasks that are 80-100% confluent.
 Keep at room temperature.

-- DNA: 3-10 micrograms (minimum 1 microgram) at a concentration of 100 nanograms per microliter (or higher), suspended in TE-buffer.
+- DNA: 3-10 micrograms (minimum 1 microgram) at a concentration of 100 nanograms per microliter (or higher), suspended in water.
 Keep at room temperature.

 - Saliva: 0.5mL in Oragene•ONE(ON-500) Collection Kit.
 Keep at room temperature.